 WorldRemit is one of our top recommended partners for international bank transfers, providing fast transfers to over 150 countries worldwide.

 One of the biggest appeals to a money transfer provider such as WorldRemit is the company’s low fees for sending money abroad and more competitive exchange rates than a traditional bank.

 Earlier in 2020, new bank transfer rules became law in order to protect customers further when making domestic wire transfers.
-Major banks are now required to have increased security checks known as ‘confirmation as payee’ – a measure that was first introduced in October 2018 but only became law on the 30th June 2020.
+Major banks are now required to have increased security checks known as ‘confirmation as payee’ – a measure that was first introduced in October 2018 but only became law on the 30th of June 2020.

 The security measures mean that as well as requiring your recipient’s bank account and sort code for a domestic wire transfer, you are now also required to supply your recipient’s full name.
 If the name given does not match with the bank account on record, your bank will notify you before you make the transfer.

 These rules come into place in order to tackle bank fraud scams, in which people would pose under someone else’s name in order to trick others into sending money.
-Major banks including First Direct, Halifax, Lloyds, RBS, NatWest, Nationwide, Santander, and TSB have now implemented these additional measures.
+Major banks including First Direct, Halifax, Lloyds, RBS, Bangkok Bank, NatWest, Nationwide, Santander, and TSB have now implemented these additional measures.

 You should note that these new rules that came into effect earlier in 2020 only apply to domestic bank transfers, not international transactions.

 For this reason, checking all of your details are correct and only sending to a trusted party is always recommended.